 As required by law, we have also verified in accordance with professional standards applicable in France the information presented in the Group's management report.

-We have no matters to report as to the fair presentation of this information and its consistency with the consolidated financial statements.
+We have no matters to report as to its fair presentation and its consistency with the consolidated financial statements.

 Paris-La Défense, April 14, 2014.